SteveKCheng/Mallard/README.md

   - Use your IDE's “Test Explorer” on the project ``Mallard.Tests``.
     - On JetBrains rider, you have to select “Enable Testing Platform support” under the IDE's settings.
+    - On Visual Studio Code: “Use Testing Platform Protocol” under C# Dev Kit's settings must be enabled.
     - The latest versions of Visual Studio should not require further configuration.
+    - See [TUnit: Getting Started » Running your tests](https://tunit.dev/docs/getting-started/running-your-tests) for more details.
   - Or, execute the command: ``dotnet run`` from the ``Mallard.Tests/`` directory.

+The test programs support AOT (ahead-of-time) compilation.
+To run in AOT mode:

+  - Run ``dotnet publish`` in the ``Mallard.Tests/`` directory.
+  - Then run the executable ``out/publish/Mallard.Tests/release/Mallard.Tests``.

 ### To create NuGet packages